 Are you looking to improve your meetings?
 If so, assessing why your meetings aren't always going as planned and/or not delivering the value you believe they should, is an essential step to improving.
 The first place to look when trying to run more effective meetings is the agenda, or in some cases, a lack thereof.
 An agenda sets the tone and the direction of a meeting while also laying out clear expectations for what the outcome of the meeting should be.
-A great agenda should contain the purpose of the meeting, the main topics of the meeting, time blocks to control the flow of the meeting, and a list of decisions that should be made by the end of the meeting.
-In this post, I will walk through the core components of a meeting and explain how to add each element to all of your future agendas.
+An effective meeting agenda should contain the purpose of the meeting, the main topics of the meeting, time blocks to control the flow of the meeting, and a list of decisions that should be made by the end of the meeting.
+In this post, I will walk through the core components of meeting agendas and explain how to add each element to all of your future agendas.

-Define the Purpose:
+Define the Meeting's Purpose

 When determining why you are having a meeting, frame it in terms of what you plan to achieve.
 Walking into a meeting with a clear objective and expected outcomes will keep your meetings focused and purpose-driven.
 With a purpose set, answering the following key questions about your meeting will become far more straightforward.